City approves 2.87% total levy increase - Albert Lea Tribune

 The Albert Lea City Council on Monday approved a 2.87% total levy increase for 2021, which was down about 5% from the preliminary levy approved in September.

-The council in September started out with a total preliminary levy of 7.94% — made up of an 8.37% increase in the general fund levy and a 6.78% increase in the debt levy.
+The council in September started out with a total preliminary levy of 7.94% — made up of an 8.37% increase in the general fund operating levy and a 6.78% increase in the debt levy.
 The council ultimately approved a 1.42% increase in the general fund levy and a 6.78% increase in the debt levy.
 The debt levy typically covers the cost of the city’s road projects.

 Finance Director Kristi Brutlag said city department heads, finance staff, two City Council members and new City Manager Ian Rigg went through the budget in-depth and reduced the budget by about $330,000.